gioui/giouiorg/content/doc/architecture.md

 ## Themes

-The same abstract widget can have many visual representations, ranging from simple color color changes to entirely custom graphics.
+The same abstract widget can have many visual representations, ranging from simple color changes to entirely custom graphics.
 To give an application a consistent appearance it is useful to have an abstraction that represents a particular "theme".

 Package [`gioui.org/widget/material`](https://gioui.org/widget/material) implements a theme based on the [Material Design](https://material.io/design), and the [`Theme`](https://gioui.org/widget/material#Theme) struct encapsulates the parameters for varying colors, sizes and fonts.